rebroad/breezy-desktop/XORG_VIRTUAL_XR_API.md

 ## Breezy & XFCE Integration (summary)

-- XFCE’s display tool:
+- Display settings tools:
-  - Sees XR-0 as a normal RandR output.
+  - See XR-0 as a normal RandR output.
   - User arranges it relative to other monitors.

-- Breezy XFCE backend:
+- Breezy X11 backend:
   - Uses XRandR to discover XR-0 and read its geometry and placement.
   - Treats XR-0’s rectangle as the 2D “virtual desktop plane” for AR.

 - Breezy 3D renderer:
   - Captures XR-0 contents.
   - Combines them with IMU data.
-  - Renders to the XR connector in AR space, respecting the layout configured through XFCE's display tool.
+  - Renders to the XR connector in AR space, respecting the layout configured through display settings tools.

 ## Communication Interface: Breezy ↔ Xorg